IN2-Moist/2Take1-Moist-Script/README.md

  Anti Player Ped

   Improved Since Last Release: Player in any vehicle goes in sphere they get Destroyed WIP needs some tweaking maybe a little over the top
-  Anti Player Ped does same as above only they dont need to be in any vehicle
+  Anti Player Ped does same as above only they don’t need to be in any vehicle

  Anti Projectile

-  Should prevent projectiles and weapons fire in the sphere has been said in game that people were unable to use some weapons like lazer cannons but this also can be effected by zone flag settings below
+  Should prevent projectiles and weapons fire in the sphere has been said in game that people were unable to use some weapons like Lazer cannons but this also can be effected by zone flag settings below

-  WayPoint Anti Player Ped
+  Waypoint Anti Player Ped

   Same as The Above "Anti Player Ped", only the location of it can be set manually to anywhere on the map you can place a waypoint!

  Zone Flags for: < Self off | Others off | Self on | Others on>
   turns Defence zone flags on / off depending on option for players

- Remove All Air Defense Zone
+ Remove All Air Defence Zone

-  This will literallly remove any Yacht Defences set seems to also partially work for player yachts cant shoot in the area but does not take you out.
+  This will literally remove any Yacht Defences set seems to also partially work for player yachts cant shoot in the area but does not take you out.
 ```